-In 1953, Jean Hamilius, a graduate in Business Studies, joined “L’Agence” and teamed up with René Schmitter to form "Hamilius & Schmitter”, Organisateurs-Conseils SeNC.
+In 1953, Jean Hamilius, a graduate in Business Studies, joined “l'Agence” and teamed up with René Schmitter to form ‘Hamilius & Schmitter’, Organisateurs-Conseils SeNC.

-At that time,” Hamilius & Schmitter” and “Gerbes, Kioes & Cie.” supplied the new venture with comprehensive accounting and administrative services and supported its onward growth with advisory and other professional services as well the introduction of new business.
+In this decade, ‘Hamilius & Schmitter’ and ‘Gerbes, Kioes & Cie.’ supplied the new venture with comprehensive accounting and administrative services, nurturing its onward growth with advisory and other professional services as well as introducing new business.